-In November 2011, we received written approval from the U.S. Food and Drug Administration ("FDA") for the MelaFind® Pre-Market Approval ("PMA") application and in September 2011 we received Conformite Europeenne ("CE") Mark approval for MelaFind®.
-On March 7, 2012, we installed the first commercial MelaFind® system, and proceeded with the commercial launch of MelaFind®.
-We are currently conducting a Post-Approval Study ('PAS") evaluating the sensitivity and false positive rate of physicians after using MelaFind®.
+In November 2011, we received written approval from the U.S. Food and Drug Administration ("FDA") for the MelaFind® Pre-Market Approval ("PMA") application and in September 2011 we received Conformite Europeenne ("CE") Mark approval.
+In March 2012, we installed the first commercial MelaFind® systems, and proceeded with the commercial launch of MelaFind®.
+We are currently conducting a Post-Approval Study or ("PAS") evaluating the sensitivity and false positive rate of physicians after using the MelaFind® system with their performance if MelaFind® was not available.